Phoenix Trader Funding vs TradeDay: Head-to-Head Comparison (2026)

 Which offers a higher profit split, Phoenix Trader Funding or TradeDay?

 TradeDay offers a higher maximum profit split.
-Phoenix Trader Funding offers 80% while TradeDay offers 95%.
+Phoenix Trader Funding offers 90% while TradeDay offers 80% initially, up to 95% after $50K cumulative profit.

 How fast do Phoenix Trader Funding and TradeDay pay out?

-Phoenix Trader Funding has On-demand (within 48h) payouts while TradeDay offers Daily payouts.
+Phoenix Trader Funding has Bi-Weekly payouts while TradeDay offers Daily payouts.
 Payout speed can be an important factor when choosing a prop firm.